traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

 ### Generate Traffic:

-Now that we have observability stack deployed, let's generate some traffic!
+Now that we have the observability stack deployed, let's generate some traffic!

 > [!NOTE]
-> :pencil2: *Follow below steps to deploy monitoring stack on your AKS cluster.*
+> :pencil2: *Follow the below steps to deploy the monitoring stack on your AKS cluster.*

 <br>

-1. Create a new namespase to host traffic generator deployment.
+1. Create a new namespace to host traffic generator deployment.

    ```bash
    kubectl create ns traffic